 Two issues were found in the first inspection.
 A large region of the rooftop had a higher temperature, which indicated possible connection issues for the inverter.
 Upon receiving this information, the client decided to shut down the power supply for the detected region and recheck the connectors.
 This issue normally happens when connectors are oxidized, due to high humidity and low-PH weather conditions.

 The other problem was a hot spot.
-The thermal map helped the company estimate the cause of the hot spot.
+The thermal output helped the company estimate the cause of the hot spot.
 For example, a large temperature difference between a hot spot and surrounding modules (32 degrees Celsius for this project) may indicate a broken module, while a smaller difference can simply be dirt or soil covering the module.

 A second inspection was conducted while the installation was connected to the inverters.
 There was clearly a misconnection between multiple groups of modules.
 The issue was resolved by replacing the connectors.